ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 all Header Parameters not defined by this specification MUST be ignored when not understood.

-## Header Parameter Labelling Requirements
+## Header Parameter Labeling Requirements

 As labels are the mechanism for semantically distinguishing parameter names, it is important to describe the mechanism to reduce the risk